christopherball/chessGuess/README.md

 ### PDF Generation

-1. Load the gtm analysis results using the `gtmViewer.html` and simply browser print to PDF the webpage.
+1. Load the GTM analysis results using the `gtmViewer.html` and simply browser print to PDF the webpage.
 2. Due to the CSS configurations, you should see a very tall sliver (rather than a standard paper-sized PDF).
 3. All of the preview results can be adjusted to fit on a single 1-page PDF to eliminate page breaks.
 In order to make height adjustments, simply update the following as required within the `gtmViewer.css` file:
    ![Paper Size Settings](./img/readme-papersize.png)